Experiential Education

 Carolina Center for Public Service and Bryan Fellows

-The Bryan Fellows program at UNC offers student teams the opportunity to create, launch, and operate their own venture to alleviate and issue, problem, or concern in a particular area.
-Bryan Fellows are provided the seed money needed to launch their venture as well as leadership training, business mentorship, and access to community partners to ensure the venture’s sustainability.
+The Bryan Fellows program at UNC offers student teams the opportunity to create, launch, and operate their own venture to alleviate an issue, problem, or concern in a particular area.
+Bryan Fellows are provided the seed money needed to launch their venture, support from APPLES students and staff, and invaluable leadership training and personal development.
 UNC Public Policy partners with the Bryan Fellows by offering guidance in the student’s team leadership and growth.

 The UNC Roosevelt Institute